 };

-The minimumVerificationDate parameter in the credential request must be verified exactly in your backend canister.
+Security Note: Both the minimumVerificationDate and minimumReputationLevel parameters in the credential request must be verified exactly in your backend canister.
 This ensures that:

-The date hasn't been modified from what your application requested
+The parameters haven't been modified from what your application requested

 Prevents tampering with the verification requirements